Get to Know ScreenFloat 2 – Part V: Share – Drag and Drop, Link Sharing, Export

 Export

-If you require more advanced options for your files, consider using ScreenFloat’s Export functionality, allowing you to export multiple screenshots and recordings in one fell swoop.
+If you require more advanced options for your files, consider using ScreenFloat’s Export functionality, which allows you to export multiple screenshots and recordings in one fell swoop.

 Naming